scalajeremy/Jekyll-workshop/7_work.md

 >
 > :bulb: Hint #2: It's in the `_config.yml` file

+> :heavy_exclamation_mark: You have to restart your Jekyll to see the changes made in the `_config.yml` file.

 > :heavy_check_mark: [The answer](/answers/2_facebook.md).
 There is more infos.

 ## 3. Change basics infos of your site and make some defaults settings